Things To Do In Tin Can Bay

 The tours most commonly start at the sunset so you can enjoy the sunset as well.
 The staff and captain are very friendly and can provide you with a lot of information.
 You can also have a drink and food while you are on the boat.

-You may get to experience Dolphins playing under the boat, and see other animals such as dugongs.
-This is very popular among families who experienced this have all highly recommended it.
+You may get to experience Dolphins playing under the boat and see other animals such as dugongs.
+This is very popular among families who experienced this all highly recommend it.
 Please call 0428 838 836 for more info.

 3. Tin Can Bay Photography Tours